Karbasi-am/real-time-subtitle/README.md

 ## More

 ### Translation
-you can use --language to select a language (fr, zh, fa, etc..) this tool will translate the english STT to the selected language and displays the text on screen
+you can select a language (fr, zh, fa, etc..) for the translation this tool will translate the english text output from whisper to the selected language and displays the text on screen

 ```
 # an example for real time translation